AkhilPulicheri/M1_Game_TicToc/5_Report/TIC TOC TOE.md

 If both the players play optimally then it is destined that you will never lose (&quot;although the match can still be drawn&quot;).
 It doesn&#39;t matter whether you play first or second.In another ways – &quot; Two expert players will always draw &quot;.
 Isn&#39;t this interesting ?

-# SWOT ANALYSIS:
+# SWOT ANALYSIS

-STRENGTH:
+STRENGTH

 - It is fun type game between the two players which gives relief from stress.
 - It helps to improve logical and mental ability.
 - It helps to develop spatial skills

-WEAKNESS:
+WEAKNESS

 This game is addictive.

-OPPORTUNITIES:
+OPPORTUNITIES

 It is a computer gamming